 I always knew I wanted to be a nurse from a young age.
 I remember my grandmother giving me her silver fob watch from her days as a midwife, which really motivated me.
 As I got older, I started to think about what type of nursing would best suit me and decided against midwifery – it just wasn’t right for me.
 I then discovered mental health nursing, and everything clicked.

-I first visited Surrey at a careers fair and really liked the energy and enthusiasm of the tutors there.
+I first visited Surrey at a careers fair and really liked the energy and enthusiasm of the academic team.
 The campus was very welcoming and green – I spent many a lunch break sat by the lake – and within commutable distance from my home.
 I’d also heard great things about Surrey from friends and knew it was the right place for me.

 I really enjoyed how dynamic and well-structured my mental health nursing course was.
 There was a good amount of linking theory to practice and the Objective Structured Clinical Examinations (OSCEs) really helped to build my confidence.